patelyashang5367/patelyashang5367/README.md

 ![Project Image](https://via.placeholder.com/400x250?text=Project+1)  <!-- Replace with your own image -->

-- Description: A short description of the project.
-What was the goal of the project?
-What did you build?
+- Description: Portal aims to integrate student and faculty related operations effeciently.
+Core functionalities include enrollment, fees payment and user authentication.
+Using Java's Object-Oriented Principles, it provides a structured and robust system.
-- Technologies used: Java, MySQL, Swing, etc.
+- Technologies used: Java, MySQL, Swing & Awt APIs.
 - Link to the repository and demo.

 ### 2. **[Multiple Disease Prediction Portal Using ML](https://github.com/patelyashang5367/projectname)**